DataStaxCodeSamples/datastax-risksensitivity-demo/README.md

 For example

-We insert Frankfurt/FX/desk10/trader7/Position23 with sensitivities.
+    We insert Frankfurt/FX/desk10/trader7/Position23 with sensitivities calculations
     We pass Frankfurt/FX/desk10/trader7 to the queue to be aggregated.
     After all positions for Frankfurt/FX/desk10/trade7 have been aggregated then We pass Frankfurt/FX/desk10 to the queue
     And so on until we get aggregate all asset types for Frankfurt.

 In this demo there are 10 locations, 10 asset types, 20 desks, 20 Traders and 100 positions.
 This gives 4 millions variations of the hierarchy.
 Each position can have 10 sensitivities.